Work-Based Learning Toolkit

 - Employer Assistance and Resource Network on Disability Inclusion (EARN) – resources for employers in supporting individuals with disabilities

-- The National Institute for Occupational Safety and Health’s (NIOSH) “Staying Safe at Work” safety curriculum for individuals with intellectual and development disabilities.
+- The National Institute for Occupational Safety and Health’s (NIOSH) “Staying Safe at Work” safety curriculum for individuals with intellectual and developmental disabilities.

 - The Department of Labor’s Office of Disability Employment Policy’s Inclusive Internship Programs: A How-to Guide for Employers (PDF) — a guide designed for public and private employers of all sizes to learn about the benefits and logistics of facilitating internship programs that attract all young adults, including those with disabilities.